FIN2014 : Studio Practice II

 The Fine Art studio-based module follows FIN2013 and is designed to consolidate and further develop a self-directed, informed and well-supported studio practice.

 Students determine the main focus of the studio activity within the broad range of Fine Art practice (painting, sculpture, printmaking, digital and time-based media).
 In addition to their principal area/areas of studio activity students will select a Life Work Art strand designed to introduce the context in which professional artists work.
-Students make a proposal for, and carry out, an individual or group project that takes place outside the University, such as a placement with a gallery, artist or visual arts organisation, or a public art project or exhibition.
+Students carry out, an individual or group project that takes place outside the University, such as a placement with a gallery, artist or visual arts organisation, or a public art project or exhibition.

 Tutorials, crits, peer review, optional workshops, gallery visits and the Visiting Speaker's programme continue to support the student in further exploring the formal, technical and conceptual aspects of an increasingly self-initiated and self-directed practice.
 As such it is designed to provide a foundation for Stage 3 by enabling the student to both define a personal direction in their practice, and to begin to locate it within a contemporary fine art context.